khanh-devos/TO-DO-LIST/README.md

 - You need to install Chrome if you want to see it working locally
 - you also need to install node and node package manager
-- install all the dependencies inside package.json by "npm install" after "npm init -y"
+- install all the dependencies inside package.json by "npm install"

 ### Usage